When you blow it – I mean, when you really mess up big time – do you hide from God? Sometimes I do, too.

-What if, instead, we were to look at ourselves the way God looks at us: as His much-loved child – yes, even when (rather, especially when) we fall into sin?
+What if, instead of feeling like a failure and slinking away in shame, we looked at ourselves the way God looks at us: as His much-loved child – even when we fall into sin?

-Last week, I suggested that our February weekly goals could include activities to help us get to know our heavenly Father, better.
-Let’s desire such a close relationship with Him that we cry (whether in a loud exclamation or quiet whispers), “Abba, Father,” in the same manner we would say “Daddy!” in English.
+For the rest of June, the month in which we celebrate fathers, let’s pursue such a close relationship with our heavenly Father that we cry (whether in a loud exclamation or quiet whispers), “Abba, Father,” in the same manner we would say “Daddy!”